kj89/testnet_manuals/celestia/README.md

 sudo systemctl disable celestia-appd
 ```

-_(Be sure that your ag-chain-cosmos is not running on the old machine.
+_(Be sure that your celestia-appd is not running on the old machine.
 If it is, you will be slashed for double-signing.)_

-4. Use guide for validator node setup - [Validator Guide for Incentivized Testnet](https://github.com/Agoric/agoric-sdk/wiki/Validator-Guide-for-Incentivized-Testnet)
+4. Install new validator
->When you reach step [Syncing Your Node](https://github.com/Agoric/agoric-sdk/wiki/Validator-Guide-for-Incentivized-Testnet#syncing-your-node) you have to copy and replace configuration files located in `~/.celestia-appd/config/` with those we saved in step 1
+5. Copy and replace configuration files located in `~/.celestia-appd/config/` with those we saved in step 1
-5. Finish setup by synchronizing your node with network
+6. Finish setup by synchronizing your node with network
-6. After your node catch up you have to restore your key.
-For that you will need 24-word mnemonic you saved on key creation
->To recover your key follow this guide - [How do I recover a key?](https://github.com/Agoric/agoric-sdk/wiki/Validator-Guide-for-Devnet#how-do-i-recover-a-key)
-7. Make sure your validator is not jailed
->To unjail use this guide - [How do I unjail my validator?](https://github.com/Agoric/agoric-sdk/wiki/Validator-Guide#how-do-i-unjail-my-validator)
-8. After you ensure your validator is producing blocks in explorer and is healthy you can shut down old validator server
+7. After you ensure your validator is producing blocks in explorer and is healthy you can shut down old validator server